 They focus on systemic change because they seek to permanently break the cycle of modern slavery.
 They collaborate because they know that we are stronger when we work together.

-Victoria’s Secret & Co. receives up-to- date information and expert training on issues pertinent to our industry like Modern Slavery from the Mekong Club, they also assist us with reviewing our Modern Slavery Statement and provide recommendations and best practices.
+VS&Co receives up-to- date information and expert training on issues pertinent to our industry like Modern Slavery from the Mekong Club, they also assist us with reviewing our Modern Slavery Statement and provide recommendations and best practices.

 - The National Retail Federation